johnnychen94/LazyModules.jl/README.md

 This package provides package developers an alternative option to delay package loading until used.
 If some dependency is not used, then users don't need to pay for its latency.

-Only for package authors, end-users should not use this package directly.
+This package is not panacea, it only works for a very limited set of use cases.
+This package is only for (maybe experienced) package authors.
+End-users should not use this package directly.

 ## Syntax